appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 4. Run the query module.

 5. To display query data, drop a Table widget and connect it to the `GetProducts` **Query module**.

-You have successfully integrated the query module into your app.
+You have successfully integrated the query module into your app, displaying its data in the Table widget.

 ## Pass parameters to module